Say goodbye to split ends! This homemade hair serum helps to repair dry and damaged ends using a concentrated formula of hair nourishing oils.

-Our hair is something us girls (guys too 😉) take a lot of pride in.
-We love having soft, smooth, luscious locks to style, whip around if we see cute guys 😜, or run our hands through.
-But when trying to grow our hair out, dry, split ends can be a bit of a problem.
+Our hair is something us girls (and guys ,too) take a lot of pride in.
+Nothing beats having soft, smooth, luscious locks to style, run our fingers through, and whip back and forth.
+However, when growing hair out, split ends can start to develop…

-When I was growing out my hair from the beginning to mid last year, I succeeded in getting it to a length I loved and was really happy with.
-However, the unfortunate thing was I had A LOT of dry, split ends.
-I didn’t cut my hair in hope that this would help it to grow longer, faster.
-I have heard that cutting the ends regularly can help with preventing split ends from forming, and help it to grow faster too, but I thought it couldn’t be as fast as my method of neglecting to trim my hair.
-I soon regretted that decision.
+When I was growing out my hair from the beginning to mid last year, I succeeded in getting it to a length I loved and was really happy with, but there was a catch.
+I had A LOT of dry, split ends.
+I didn’t cut my hair in hope that this would help it to grow longer, faster, however, since then, I’ve learnt that cutting the ends regularly can help in preventing split ends AND also help it to grow faster.

-Some women go to a trichologist (hair specialist) or a beautician for their hair-related problems, I go to my pantry and see what I can whip together.
+Some women go to a trichologist (hair specialist) or beautician for their hair-related problems, I go to my pantry to see what I can whip together.

-This serum blends herbs and essential oils that are good for scalp and hair health:
+This serum is a combination of different herbs, oils and essential oils that are good for scalp and hair health:

 - Lavender essential oil: Great for combating oily hair and dandruff.
 If used in a weekly scalp massage, this lavender oil can help improve hair growth.

-- Rosemary essential oil: Very invigorating for hair.
-When massaged into the scalp, it can help promote hair growth and treat dandruff.
+- Rosemary essential oil: May help stimulate hair growth and treat dandruff.

-- Jojoba oil: It’s actually a liquid plant wax not an oil surprisingly.
-It’s similar to the sebum (oil) our scalp produces.
-As this oil won’t clog hair follicles, jojoba is a wonderful conditioner for dry hair and is believed to help encourage hair growth.
+- Jojoba oil: A liquid plant wax (not an oil), this “oil” behaves in a similar way to the sebum (oil) our skin produces.
+Jojoba oil won’t clog hair follicles, making it a wonderful conditioner for dry hair, and may also encourage hair growth.

-- Argan oil: It’s a ‘dry’ oil, simply meaning that it’s light and absorbs quickly.
-It’s rich in vitamin E, antioxidants, and fatty acids, and is wonderful for conditioning and moisturising dry or damaged hair.
+- Argan oil: Rich in rich in vitamin E, antioxidants, and fatty acids, argan oil is a “dry” oil, meaning it’s light and absorbs quickly, and is wonderful for conditioning and moisturising dry or damaged hair.

 - 1 tbsp jojoba oil